-Touching down at the Magadan airport in August 1993, Daniel was by now familiar with this routine of coming to Russia, getting past the customs officers, looking at the vast rows of smoked salmon for sale lining the airport passenger hall, hopping onto the municipal bus headed down the Kolyma highway, and finally arriving in this city of concrete buildings nestled along the ocean port of Magadan.
+Touching down at the Magadan airport, Daniel was by now familiar with this routine of coming to Russia, getting past the customs officers, looking at the vast rows of smoked salmon for sale lining the airport passenger hall, hopping onto the municipal bus headed down the Kolyma highway, and finally arriving in this city of concrete buildings nestled along the ocean port of Magadan.
 Each time in, he went past the huge statue of Lenin that was erected to signal the hope of communism to the Party faithful, but now Vladimir looked tired and irrelevant to this expectant population of 130,000 wondering about their future.

-He settled into his apartment on Portovaya Street, just a hundred yards from the shoreline along the port where previously, millions of prisoners of the Soviet gulag were unloaded, destined for misery and death in the uranium mines and remote labor camps.
-Daniel had entered a new Russian world, grasping to find itself, unsure of how to proceed, and for many, fearful for their lives as the guiding role of the state had ceased their cradle to grave supervision.
-If ever there was a people ready for the light travel in the privileged circles of high party leaders, state press, or the academic community that gravitated toward him when he was perceived as the unofficial American ambassador.
-Daniel was now a simple missionary, looking for God's direction to help him carry out his assigned task.
-And he needed to do it in a society that was upside down, armed only with a new sense of freedom, and the possible.
+He settled into his apartment on Portovaya Street, just a hundred yards from the shore-line along the port where previously, millions of prisoners of the Soviet gulag were unloaded, destined for misery and death in the uranium mines and remote labor camps.
+Daniel had entered a new Russian world, grasping to find itself, uncertain of its new direction, and for many, fearful for their lives as the guiding role of the Communist Party had ceased their cradle to grave supervision.
+If ever there was a people ready for the light of the Gospel, it was

+Magadan.
+But now his role was different.
+No more would Daniel travel in the privileged circles of high party leaders, state press, or the academic community that gravitated toward him when he was perceived as the local American ambassador without portfolio.
+Daniel was now a simple missionary, looking for God's guidance to help him carry out his assigned task.
+And he needed to do it in a society that was upside down, armed only with a new sense of freedom and the possible.

 Daniel found his old friend Victor Soloviev, an engineer who was his guide and translator during his many past communication projects.
-Victor became a most valuable resource, not knowing the Lord, but used by him, as he helped Daniel understand the myriad legal, technical, and political issues that would confront anyone seeking to develop a broadcast operation in this nation that had never experienced radio beyond the control of the state.
+Victor became a most valuable resource, not knowing the Lord, but used by Him, as he helped Daniel understand the myriad legal, technical, and political issues that would confront anyone seeking to develop a broadcast operation in this nation that had never experienced radio beyond the control of the state.

 The next person on his list was Paul and Ray's new friend, Olga Rybakova, pastor of the "Revival Church," that had received financial help from the two during their first trip to Magadan.
-Olga would be key to developing relationships and contacts with newly emerging house churches and other pastors in Magadan.
+Olga would be key to developing relationships and contacts with newly-emerging house churches and other pastors in Magadan.
 With these two players ready to assist him, Daniel began his new mission.